icicel/ahn/README.md

 If there would be duplets as a result of this, the final vowel is replaced anyway.
 - SÄPO's mission - SÄPOa r̀ò̧̂a
 - NASA's mission - NASa r̀ò̧̂a

+### Units of measurement

+When abbreviated, units of measurement count as proper nouns and are translated as such.
+Unabbreviated units don't count.
+- Only 5 km to Paris - 'Âw̄ 5 km ı̂ Paris
+- Only 5 kilometers to Paris - 'Âw̄ 5 h̀ûŕȷ́eo ı̂ Paris
+- 3V battery - 3V g̈ȷ̧́ē
+- 3 volt battery - 3 l̂wı g̈ȷ̧́ē

 # Explanation of the RegEx